On the Existence of Simpler Machine Learning Models: Rashomon Set Models: Simplicity and Generalization

 \section{Rashomon Set Models: Simplicity and Generalization}

-Building on the discussions from the previous section, let us consider two hypothesis (functional) spaces with different levels of complexity, where the lower-complexity space serves as a good \textit{approximating set} for the higher-complexity space.
-The functional spaces are called $\F_1$, for the simpler space, and $\F_2$, for the more complex space, where $\F_1 \subset \F_2$.
-Here, to determine the complexity of a functional space, we use traditional notions of complexity (conversely, simplicity) such as covering numbers or VC dimension.
+Consider two hypothesis (functional) spaces with different levels of complexity, where the lower-complexity space serves as a good \textit{approximating set} (i.e., a good \textit{cover}) for the higher-complexity space.
+The hypothesis spaces are called $\F_1$, for the simpler space, and $\F_2$, for the more complex space, where $\F_1 \subset \F_2$.
+Here, to determine the complexity of a hypothesis space, we use traditional notions of complexity (conversely, simplicity) such as covering numbers or VC dimension.
 For a useful example of a simple and a more complex space, consider $\F_2$ to be the space of linear models with real-valued coefficients in a space of $d$ dimensions, and consider $\F_1$ to be the space of scoring systems \citep{UstunRu2016SLIM}, which are sparse linear models, with at most $d'$ nonzero integer coefficients, $d'\ll d$.
+Another example is if the more complex space $\F_2$ consists of boosted decision trees, and $\F_1$ consists of single trees.
 Generalization bounds would be tighter if we could use the lower complexity space $\F_1$, but as we are considering functions from $\F_2$, learning theory often has us include the complexity of $\F_2$ in the bound.
-Given this, we have several questions to answer:
+Given this setup, we have several questions to answer: \begin{enumerate} \item What if the higher-complexity hypothesis space we chose were more complex than necessary for modeling the data?
+In that case, if we had instead used the simpler model class $\F_1$, would we still get a model that is (almost) as good as we could have obtained using the more complex class $\F_2$?
+If so, perhaps we can leverage the complexity of the simpler model class $\F_1$ for generalization bounds on our model rather than the more complex class $\F_2$.
+We answer this question in Section \ref{sec:exis0}, where a property on the complex space that will help us is that \textbf{the true Rashomon set of $\F_2$ is large enough to admit a simpler model}.
+We do not need to know what this model is and we may never discover it (we would likely discover a different model using data).